 You may think that today Muslim women are far more visible than they have ever been.
 She is donning the first

-Representation isn’t a cure-all for oppression, but highlighting the accomplishments of minoritized people can help inspire others to follow in their footsteps.
+Representation isn’t a cure-all for oppression, but highlighting the accomplishments of marginalized people can help inspire others to follow in their footsteps.
 When people learn about Muslim women’s world-changing achievements, the

 stereotypes that Muslim women are subjugated or weak can start to fade away.
 Here are nine Muslim women in history you probably didn’t learn about in school, but you definitely should have.
 Khadija bint Khuwaylid